GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 1. (If using Qwiklabs): Familiarize yourself with the [Qwiklabs Environment](#qwiklabs) and create the [Classroom instance](#classrooms).
 1. Create a [kick off presentation](#event-kick-off-presentation-templates) from the templates.
 1. Create preliminary teams ahead of time and include a team break-down slide in your kick-off presentation.
+	1. **NOTE:** For large, multi-customer events this will be impossible.
+Instead include a slide about *HOW* teams will be formed, eg: Randomly, Round Robin, etc.

 ### Day of the gHack
 1. Join the meet early, change [meeting access type](#getting-there-virtual-event) and make all coaches co-hosts.